PaulGreer1/CV_295797_JunSoftDev/README.md

 Use the top level Config.php file to configure the system for your server, then copy this file to all the other app directories.

-Read all the details and get the all the source code at GitHub.
+Read all the details and get all the source code at GitHub:

 https://github.com/PaulGreer1/WebsiteLamp